 Authenticity, Transparency, and Vulnerability

-Leadership comes from a place of purpose-driven commitment to invest in people, cultivating potential, skills, and abilities through a collective mission that serves the community from a place of humble strength.
+Leadership comes from a place of purpose-driven commitment to invest in people, cultivating potential, skills, and abilities through a collective mission that serves the community so we can thrive and flourish.
 We need people who are leaders that are willing to demonstrate their humanity, which in some instances will be very vulnerable moments coupled with thoughtful transparency when appropriate.

 Perfection Holds People Back from Showing Up

 People fear showing up because we might be found lacking in some way, because we do not have it all together.
 Whether it is not knowing all the details, intricacies of a process, understanding all the concepts or terms, or feeling as though we have not studied something enough or been trained on this or that.
 No one is superhuman.
 We all make mistakes, and if we are applying ourselves and giving sincerely, that is our best at that moment.
 That is showing up, leading from within, without arrogance, entitlement, leveling, or ranking against others.
+We mustn't wait for some false notion of perfection or to know every aspect of things before we can contribute to a space of positive change.

 Showing Up